RobinThrift/Jekyll---elasticsearch/README.md

 Using the power of [elasticsearch](http://elasticsearch.org) and Node!

+For more info on this, and to find out how to set it up, read this blog post: [Making Jekyll searchable with elasticearch](http://webbrickworks.com/blog/2013/06/27/making-jekyll-searchable-with-elasticearch.html);

 In this repository you will find a little Jekyll template that will render a JSON file that is easily parsable and contains all the relevant information.
 This JSON file will then be used by <code>indexer.js</code> to index your site via the elasticsearch API.
 If you only changed a file, it will update the entry and not create a new one, preventing duplicate entries.
 See <code>indexer.js</code> for more info on how it works.